Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

 \subsection{Real Image for Joint CNN and QAP Learning}

-Our matching net also allows for raw image input, from which a CNN is learned with affinity features.
-We evaluate semantic keypoint matching on Pascal VOC dataset with Berkeley annotations\footnote{https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/ shape/poselets/voc2011\_keypoints\_Feb2012.tgz}~\cite{bourdev2009poselets_VOCkeypoint} and Willow ObjectClass~\cite{ChoICCV13}.
+Our matching net allows for raw image input, from which a CNN is learned (see Fig.~\ref{fig:network_structure}).
+We evaluate semantic keypoint matching on Pascal VOC dataset with Berkeley annotations\footnote{https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/ shape/poselets/voc2011\_keypoints\_Feb2012.tgz}~\cite{bourdev2009poselets_VOCkeypoint} and Willow ObjectClass dataset~\cite{ChoICCV13}.